wareedahmed/QuizConsolAPP/README.md

 Welcome to the DotNetConsoleApps repository!
-This repository contains simple console applications built with C# and .NET.
+This repository contains simple console application built with C# and .NET.

 **Project:**